Arkansas Soybean Science Challenge

 Project Title: Application and Testing of an Irrigation Advance System Sensor Unit for Water Management.
 This project focuses on preparing and testing a single sensor unit in controlled conditions so other units can be prepared similarly and deployed for field data collection.

-Read more about Darrin here.
+Read more about Darrin and his project.

 Soybean Science Challenge - Video Vault